liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 Enable-SPFeature -Identity 4cf046f3-38c7-495f-a7da-a1292d32e8e9 -Url <web application URL>
 ```

-Users with SPSE Version 25H1 build, can extend the configuration to AMSI Body Scan settings using PowerShell.
+Users when upgraded to SPSE Version 25H1 build, can extend the configuration to AMSI Body Scan settings using PowerShell.
 To set the Body Scan mode, run the following command:

 ```powershell